 Target Measure Actual Performance To increase the tourism sector investment in destination marketing by 3% annually.
-Total tourism sector direct investment in Nelson Tasman Tourism programmes for 2011/2012 increased from \$355,500 to \$446,500, an increase of 20.4%.
-A good result in a challenging environment.
-Achieved The increase is mainly due: improved communication and profile the organisation has re-established with industry in-house production of the 2011-2012 Nelson Tasman Trade & Convention Planner membership of the Convention and International marketing groups increased brochure display advertising International Marketing Group (IMG) net gain of 2 new members: Achieved Owen River Lodge, Warwick House
+Total tourism sector direct investment in Nelson Tasman Tourism programmes for 2011/2012 increased by 12.6% to \$446,869 (2011: \$395,669).
+The increase is mainly due to: improved communication and profile the organisation has re-established with industry in-house production of the 2011-2012 Nelson Tasman Trade & Convention Planner membership of the Convention and International marketing groups brochure display advertising International Marketing members: Achieved 25 (2011:20) a net gain of 5 new members.
+Convention Bureau members: Achieved 35 (2011: 27) a net gain of 8 new members.